DevelopMeg/electronics-world/README.md

 # electronics-world

-> This is my old project (which doesn`t contain aspects I learned from feedback), but shows progress of my skills
+> This is my old project, but shows progress of my skills

 #### This is mini online shop (works only for mobile phones), it was recruitment task